ltOgt/litbib/README.md

 			}{turing1936}
 \end{litbib}
 ```
-For the effects see the provided `book_example` and `article_example`, as well as `litbib.sty` for a complete list of available fields.
+For the effects see the provided `book_example` and `article_example`.

 ## style
+As of now only one fixed style is provided, it is planned to provide more styles based on commonly used ones.
+You can obviously also redefine the default one in the `litbib.sty`.

 The APA based style can roughly be discribed the following way:
 ```
 <AUTHORS> (<year>). <TITLE>.[ <IN>.][ <PUBLISHER>.][ <ADDITIONS>.]